 The publication is presented in five main parts.
-The first part shows summary tariff statistics for all countries and territories for all products, as well as a breakdown into agricultural and nonagricultural products.
+The first part shows summary tariff and trade statistics for all countries and territories for all products, as well as a breakdown into agricultural and non-agricultural products.
 The second part shows for each of these countries and territories one full page with disaggregation by sectors and duty ranges.
 It also contains a section on the market access conditions faced in their respective major export markets.
-A new third part has been added to this edition to cover information on non-tariff measures which are of increasing importance in international trade.
+The third part covers information on non-tariff measures which are of increasing importance in international trade.
 The fourth part contains the special topic which presents a new subject in each edition.
 The annexes are in part five and include the data sources and the compilation of "Frequently Asked Questions".